A seesaw model for large neutrino masses in concordance with cosmology: Discussion

 This constraint is shown as a vertical green line in fig.~\ref{fig:GlobalRegion} and we see that this bound, together with the perturbativity requirement for the quartic coupling, puts also severe restrictions to the parameter space in the case of global $U(1)_X$ with no explicit symmetry breaking ($m_\phi = 0$).

 We conclude that the global symmetry version of the model is severely constrained by perturbativity and theoretical consistency arguments.
 This is not the case for the gauged version: we indicate in fig.~\ref{fig:GaugeRegion} by diagonal lines the values of the gauge coupling $g_X = m_{Z'}/v_\Phi$, and we can see that the allowed region does not have any perturbativity problem since the couplings are sufficiently small (unless $\theta_{\nu\chi}$ is not chosen much smaller than the values adopted in the figure, see also the discussion in sec.~\ref{sec:pheno}).
+In addition, since $g_X \ll 1$, we note that the $U(1)_X$ symmetry will be spontaneously broken in the early Universe at $T \sim v_\Phi \gg m_X$.
+Since the interactions between $Z'$ and fermions are most efficient at $T\sim m_{Z'}/3$ we conclude that the $U(1)_X$ symmetry is broken and $Z'$ is massive by the time the mechanism we describe to reduced the neutrino number density is active.

 In the following subsections we discuss further cosmological consequences of the model.